zanerock/cloudsite/src/docs/README-prefix.md

 ## AWS authentication

 Cloudsite works by setting up AWS infrastructure within your own AWS account.
 There are two basic methods to authenticate: access keys and SSO login.
-Of the two, SSO login is recommended by AWS and is generally the safer alternative; access keys are a less secure method in that the access keys persist on your hard drive so if your computer is compromised, your AWS account would be vulnerable. access keys, however, is a little easier.
+Of the two, SSO login is recommended by AWS and is generally the safer alternative; access keys are a less secure method in that the access keys persist on your hard drive so if your computer is compromised, your AWS account would be vulnerable.
+Access keys, however, are a little easier/quicker to set up.

 If you aren't in a hurry, you might want to set up SSO authentication to start with.
-Otherwise, you can [setup access key authentication](#authenticating-with-api-keys) to get started quickly and then set up SSO authentication later (and delete + disable your access keys).
+Otherwise, you can [setup access key authentication](#authenticating-with-api-keys) to get started quickly and then set up [SSO authentication](#sso-authentication) later (and then delete + disable your access keys).

 Note the following instructions use the 'PowerUserAccess' permissions policy, which is overbroad for our needs.
 Refer to the [Known limitations](#known-limitations) section for additional info.